ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 sometimes other committers will have better ideas, or will be willing to do some of the work for you.

+This is doubly important when your **team** works in open source: remember, the rest of the community isn't around the coffeemaker in your office!
+Bring your discussions back to the list!

 ---
 template: logorb